 Course availability may be dependent on number of students registered.
 Credit is available for both undergraduate and graduate levels.
 Courses are not required for alumni and friends of MVNU.

 “The Italy trip was truly a once-in-a-lifetime experience.
 From the art, to the music, the culture of Italian society, and the incredible food, this trip changed my life.
-My friends and I definitely grew closer, and those people are my best friends to this day — I even married one of them!
 I highly recommend studying abroad for this timeframe because it exposes you to so much that’s happening elsewhere in the world.”Travis Porter, '15